 This year we’ve seen a lot of interesting shifts in UK food trends, in particular when it comes to the nation’s favourite regional cuisines.
 We’ve put together a list of our favourites that we think you should be keeping an eye on, along with recipes so you can give them a try yourself!

-Even before a starring role on this year’s Great British Bake Off, Portuguese recipes including the national custard tart and Pasteis de Nata have seen an increase in popularity this year.
+Even before a starring role on last year’s Great British Bake Off, Portuguese recipes including the national custard tart and Pasteis de Nata have seen an increase in popularity.
 A trip to London might now see you tucking into the famous Bacalhau, a dish comprised of salted cod, sautéed onions, potato and egg, or Alheira De Caça, spicy sausage stuffed with garlic, bread and game meat.
 Our personal favourite has to be Arroz Doce, the traditional and delicious creamy rice pudding!

 Tacos are trending in the UK this year, and in a big way.
 Thanks to a number of new restaurants dedicating themselves to the taco, this star Mexican dish is dominating social media feeds, from the traditional looking folded shell, to blow-torched mackerel, avocado and bottarga deconstructed tacos, or even a sweeter twist with chilli-chocolate and ice-cream tacos!